devsio/devsio.github.io/articles/spring-thymeleaf.md

 {% endhighlight %}

-This means that templates folder under WEB-INF will contain our thymeleaf templates and they will have .html suffix.
+This means that templates folder under WEB-INF will contain our Thymeleaf templates and they will have .html suffix.

-And finally, we can add some thymeleaf template to test if our configuration works.
+And finally, we can add some Thymeleaf template to test if our configuration works.

 {% highlight jsp %}
 <!DOCTYPE html>